Introduction

 - tool.uv.no-build

-- tool.uv.no-binary-packages
+- tool.uv.no-binary-package

-- tool.uv.no-build-packages
+- tool.uv.no-build-package

 lib.workspace.discoverWorkspace